mjseabright/prusa_i3_lights/README.md

 A switch on the bottom allows either of the two bottom lights to be turned on indivdually.
 I find this a good arranglement as when you have both of the bottom lights on, one of them is shining in your eyes and is annoying.
 I used adhesive backed 24 V LED strips that are 4 LEDs wide and super bright(38.4 W/m).
-The top two light use a 50 mm strip each and the bottom two use a 100 mm strip.
+The top two lights use a 50 mm strip each and the bottom two use a 100 mm strip.
 This provides more than enough light to see how your print is going.

 ![Overview](https://github.com/mjseabright/prusa_i3_lights/blob/master/photos/overview.jpg)